-Federal financial aid programs are awarded contingent upon the successful completion of 66.66% of the coursework undertaken each semester and an academic grade point average (GPA) of 2.0 or above.
-The time limit for receipt of federal financial aid is based on your degree of study and the required number of credit hours for degree completion.
-The Maximum time frame is 150% of those required credit hours, for example, a degree requiring 124 credit hours a student would be able to attempt 186 credits before ceasing to be able to receive federal financial aid.
-Appeals to this policy may be made in writing to the Office of Financial Aid.
-The appeal must include the reasons why satisfactory progress was not maintained and why financial aid should not be canceled.
+Federal financial aid is awarded based upon the successful completion of 66.67% of the coursework undertaken each semester and an academic grade point average (GPA) of 2.0 or above.
+The time limit for receipt of federal financial aid is based on the degree of study and the required number of credit hours for degree completion.
+The Maximum Time Frame is 150% of those required credit hours.
+For example, for a degree requiring 124 credit hours, a student would be able to attempt 186 credits before ceasing to be able to receive federal financial aid.
+All students are expected to make good academic progress throughout their degree studies, and to advance artistically in their professional musical training.
+The Committee on Academic Progress reviews all student records at the end of each semester, and identifies students who fall below MSM’s academic or artistic standards and who do not meet federal funding guidelines outlined by The Department of Education.
+A student who do does not meet these requirements is placed on Financial Warning.

 Scholarships & Financial Aid Home